Debjoy/debjoy/README.md

 ## About me?

 I am a front-end developer who loves designing and create projects as my hobby.
 I try to keep most of my projects open-source here on Github so that it might help or give ideas to someone somewhere.
-I am proud to be a part of the ❄ Arctic Code Vault Contributor which means that my code will be preserved in the arctic for thousands of years to come.
+I am proud to be a part of the ❄ Arctic Code Vault Contributor which means that my code will be preserved in the arctic for thousands of years.
 (Thank you GitHub 😍)

 Here is my current status: